isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

   age in seconds of samples which are kept.

-For instance, to reduce the statistic-keeping overhead, set the default maximum sample count to 1 so that only one sample is kept:
+For instance, to reduce the statistic-keeping overhead, set the default maximum sample count to 1 so only one sample is kept:

 ::